ritacarrilho/Toys-R-Us/README.md

 * [Functionalities](#functionalities)

 ## General Info
-Toys R Us store website using a router and MVC pattern with toys and stores information from a Database.
+Toys R Us store website using a router and kind of MVC pattern with toys and stores information from a Database.
 Project developed in procedural and styled according to a mockup.
 Dev environment: Docker and Lando.

 ## Technologies:
-Project is created with:
+Project created with:
 * HTML
 * CSS
 * PHP